 The penalty runs from the due date of each quarterly payment to the earlier of the payment date or April 15 of the following year.

-Example: You should have paid $5,000 on April 15 but paid $0
+Example: you should have paid $5,000 on April 15 but paid $0.

-✅ Pay 100% of prior year's tax (110% if AGI > $150,000) in four equal installments ✅ Pay 90% of current year's tax in four installments ✅ Owe less than $1,000 at filing time ✅ Have no tax liability from the prior year
+✅ Pay 100% of prior year's tax (110% if AGI exceeded $150,000) in four equal installments

-The prior year safe harbor is the most popular method because it's certain — you know last year's tax, and dividing by four is simple.
+The prior year safe harbor is the most popular method because it's certain: you know last year's tax, and dividing by four is simple.

-Legal citation: IRC §6654(d) defines the required annual payment and safe harbor rules.
+Legal citation: IRC §6654(d) defines the required annual payment and safe harbor rules; IRS Publication 505 explains the 90%/100%/110% tests.

 Many self-employed people earn different amounts each quarter.
 Here are three approaches: